sous-chefs/kafka/README.md

 Downloads and installs Kafka from the official binary releases.
 Defaults to installing `v0.8.1.1` of Kafka.

-### zookeeper

-Sets up a standalone ZooKeeper server, using the ZooKeeper version that is bundled with Kafka.

-This should not be used in production (Kafka and ZooKeeper should generally not run on the same machine) and is just useful for testing (i.e. in Vagrant or other testing environment).

 ## Copyright

 Copyright :: 2013-2014 Mathias Söderberg and contributors